guanyuezhen/UFCD/data/README.md

 - Download datasets [SECOND](https://ieeexplore.ieee.org/abstract/document/9555824), and [Landsat-SCD](https://figshare.com/articles/figure/Landsat-SCD_dataset_zip/19946135/1)
 - The pre-processed datasets can be obtained from [SECOND](http://www.captain-whu.com/PROJECT/SCD/), and the train and test list can be  downloaded from [list](https://github.com/ggsDing/Bi-SRNet/tree/main/datasets).
 - The pre-processed Landsat-SCD dataset can be obtained from [Landsat-SCD](https://drive.google.com/file/d/11CkLhakNtfaBH78SGTHxcXKNsBM524H5/view).
-- Prepare datasets into the following structure and set their path in `./lib/configs/data_congfig.py`
+- Prepare datasets into the following structure and set their path in `./lib/configs/base/datasets/second_congfig.py` and `./lib/configs/base/datasets/landsatcd_congfig.py`
 ```
 ├─train
     ├─im1        ...jpg/png